simatec/ioBroker.backitup/docs/en/backitup.md

 #### Remote Zigbee2MQTT backup
 It is possible to create a Zigbee2MQTT backup that is located on another system.

 To do this, the IP address of the MQTT server (not the IP address of Zigbee2MQTT) that Zigbee2MQTT uses must be configured in Backitup, the MQTT port and the base topic of Zigbee2MQTT.

 If the MQTT server has active authentication, a user name and password are also required.

-The remote backup is restored directly via Zigbee2MQTT and not via Backitup.
+> [!IMPORTANT]

-Translated with DeepL.com (free version)
+> The remote backup is restored directly via Zigbee2MQTT and not via Backitup.

 ### Node-Red-Backup